The Geneva Summit of 1985: Pragmatism Realized

 The New Soviet Leadership and "New Thinking"

-The emergence of Mikhail Gorbachev, in 1985, further aided the turn in relations.
+The emergence of Mikhail Gorbachev, in 1985, further aided the change in relations.
 From the Soviet perspective, the American military buildup had not forced the U.S.S.R. to the negotiation table.
 Ambassador Dobrynin notes: "The Reagan policy of a naked military buildup and diplomatic confrontation did not bring the desired results.
 It was never a realistic possibility that the new weapons could force the Soviet Union to surrender its national interests."6 Rather, Mikhail Gorbachev stressed a "new thinking" in foreign policy that sought to correct Soviet misconceptions about the West and work for greater international interdependence.
 He notes in his memoirs:

 We realized that it was vitally important to correct the distorted ideas we had about other nations.
 These misconceptions had made us oppose the rest of the world for many decades.
 We understood that in today's world of mutual interdependence, progress is unthinkable for any society, which is fenced off from the world by impenetrable state frontiers and ideological barriers.
 We could not ensure our country's security without recognizing the interests of other countries, and that in a nuclear age we could not build a safe security system based solely on military means.
 This prompted us to propose an entirely new concept of global security, which included all aspects of international relations.7